meliao/osdc_support/pdc.rst

 * Create Cinder volumes and attach to a VM from the login node
 * Mount Cinder volumes to a VM while in the VM
+* Moving Cinder volumes
+* Unmounting Cinder volumes
 * Copy files and execute pipelines

 CLI - Creating Cinder Volumes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below is a step by step guide to creating and attaching Cinder to VMs via the CLI.
+First we'll create and attach Cinder volumes to VMs via the CLI.
 This is done from the login node.
 First ssh to the login node.

 * ``ssh -A <username>@bionimbus-pdc.opensciencedatacloud.org``